JosephHobbs9292/Project_One/README.md

 # Project One
-## Using different regression models to predict
+## Using different regression models to predict item sales at grocery stores

 **Joseph Cobbs**:

-### Business problem:
+### Question:

-Here is where you state the business problem you were trying to solve
+Which features lead to higher item sales in grocery stores?

 ### Data:
-Data can include source and high-level description (e.g. # obs)
+The data contains approximately 8,500 records of grocery stores or supermarkets.
+It includes features such as their average item sales, item weight, store type, and other descriptive variables.

 ## Methods